readthedocs/readthedocs.org/docs/user/build-customization.rst

 ===========================

 Read the Docs has a :doc:`well-defined build process </builds>` that works for many projects.
-We also allow customization of builds in primary ways:
+We also allow customization of builds in two ways:

 `Extend the build process`_
     Keep using the default build process,